 Introducing Professor Michael Porter

-Widely hailed as the father of modern strategy and business competitiveness, Porter is generally recognised in various surveys and rankings as the most influential thought-leader in the world.
-This is particularly in the areas of management and competitiveness.
+Widely hailed as the father of modern strategy and business competitiveness, Porter generally gets recognised in various surveys and rankings as the most influential thought-leader in the world.
+This recognition is particularly in the areas of management and competitiveness.